generality/Recombination_rate_estimation/README.md

 # Recombination_rate_estimation
-(Bioinformatics) Script for estimating per-generation RR(recombination rate).
+Bioinformatics Scripts for estimating per-generation recombination rate (r) from parent-child genotyping data.

-Our main idea of estimating RR is MLE(Maximum Likelihood Estimation) via transforming the kinship test likelihood recursive function[1].
-In the procedure of estiamting, we propose repeat disturbance experiment to curve the estimation's distribution and infer the parameter which is an approximately accurate estimation.
-Finally, we provide our script for converrting RR to SRR(standard recombination rate) to compare with other results.
+The main idea is to employ the likelihood recursive function for kinship [1],  where r as a variable, and use Maximum Likelihood Estimation (MLE) to estimate r.
+Technologically, r between two SNPs can be inferred in condition that there is linkage disequilibrium (LD) between the two SNPs.
+However, over 15K parent-child pairs are usually needed to infer r reliably (sample size comparable with the deCODE project and the AA map project).
+Thus, to enhance the power, we usually include 10 serial SNPs (with a region of ~ 10kbp) for inferring the r at a 10kbp region.

+We propose a Monte Carlo approach to infer the r between two SNPs with a evaluation of reliance.
+Tur script for converting the recombination rates with SNPs as the coordinate (gmap) to SRR(standard recombination rate) with physical distances as coordinate (rmap).

+Usage:
 We use the plink format *.ped , *.map and *.frq file in the following steps of estimation.

 Plink format: